calebsavage/itp-data-art/section1/self-portrait/readme.md

 A representation of the average color of 4,480 photos I have taken.

 ## Inspiration
 [The Colors Of Motion](https://thecolorsofmotion.com/) makes beautiful posters showing the average color of each frame in a movie.
-It's quite beautiful, and I wanted to try applying the same technique to my extensive catalog of still photographs to gain some insight on how my palete has changed over time.
+It's striking in its simplicity, and I wanted to try applying the same technique to my extensive catalog of still photographs to gain some insight on how my palete has changed over time.

 ![blade runner](https://raw.githubusercontent.com/calebsavage/itp-data-art/master/section1/self-portrait/bladerunner.png)

 ## Technical Limitations